Eddie Van Halen’s Son Wolfgang Says His Dad Would Be ‘Pissed’ If He Tried To Relive His Past With VH Covers

 Others explained that they just want Eddie’s music to stay alive.

-Other fans said they are much more interested in hearing Wolf’s music with his new band Mammoth WVH after growing up with the greatest teacher in the world.
+Other fans wrote they are much more interested in hearing Wolf’s music with his new band Mammoth WVH after growing up with the greatest teacher in the world.

-Last month, Wolf told SiriusXM’s Trunk Nation With Eddie Trunk that he will “absolutely not” not play any Van Halen songs during Mammoth WVH’s live shows, but that if he ever changes his mind he would do something really different.
-As an example, he explained that he wouldn’t want to just sit there and play a straight-forward version of a song like “‘Ain’t Talkin’ ‘Bout Love,” but would perhaps do a “cool” acoustic cover of “Little Guitars” or something, per rock website Blabbermouth.
+Last month, Wolf told SiriusXM’s Trunk Nation with Eddie Trunk that he will “absolutely not” not play any Van Halen songs during Mammoth WVH’s live shows, but that if he ever changes his mind, he would do something really different.
+As an example, he explained that he wouldn’t want to just sit there and play a straightforward version of a song like “‘Ain’t Talkin’ ‘Bout Love,” but would perhaps do a “cool” acoustic cover of “Little Guitars,” per rock website Blabbermouth.
 Wolf reiterated that he wants to forge his own path and not follow in his father’s massive footsteps.

 Wolf has had plenty of success already with his solo work.
-The 29-year-old hit the No. 1 slot on Billboard’s Hard Rock charts with the release of his first-ever solo single,”Distance,” in November.
+The 29-year-old hit the No. 1 slot on Billboard’s Hard Rock charts with the release of his first solo single, “Distance,” in November.
 The song topped the charts weeks after the Van Halen co-founder passed away following a long battle with cancer.